lsafonso/ReceiptLock/README.md

 ### Notifications
 - Configure default reminder days in Settings
-- Notifications are automatically scheduled when receipts are saved
+- Notifications are automatically scheduled when appliances are saved
 - Notifications appear before warranty expiry based on your settings

 ### Data Management